 Targeted SMS marketing is really no different from all the other strategies.
 However, it might be significantly more effective than many other marketing channels.
-We have described the incredible effectiveness of SMS marketing in our previous articles.
+We have described the incredible effectiveness of SMS campaigns in our previous articles.

 Yet, it would be most efficient to build a consistent user profile from data acquired in email marketing (and other channels).
 SMS marketing is not as conducive to producing data as there’s barely any tracking available for it.

 Additionally, it’s usually a very responsive and quick channel, which might skew certain datasets (e.g. shopping behavior might be different, but the differences might be due to the channel itself, not the users).

 Of course, targeting users with SMS marketing is a boon to many industries.
 One of the few industries where it’s most effective is ecommerce and retail.
 As the industries have a ton of data on customers, they can create custom, tailored SMS messages that will truly resonate with the intended audience.

 Additionally, ecommerce and retail are heavily driven by sales and promotional messages as they are B2C businesses with largely low-cost items.
 As a result, people can be easily drawn in by small deals or discounts.
 Adding targeted SMS messages into the mix will likely end in resounding success.

 Targeted Social Media Marketing